The VBAR characteristics are:

 - - RW RW RW RW RW

-Software must program the Non-secure instance of the register with the required initial value as part of the processor boot sequence.
+Software must program the Non-secure copy of the register with the required initial value as part of the processor boot sequence.

-If EL3 is using AArch32, there are separate Secure and Non-secure instances of this register.
+There are separate Secure and Non-secure copies of this register.

 The Non-secure VBAR is architecturally mapped to the AArch64 VBAR_EL1 register.
-See Vector Base Address Register, EL1.
+See Vector Base Address Register, EL2.

 The Secure VBAR is mapped to AArch64 register VBAR_EL3[31:0].
 See Vector Base Address Register, EL3.

-VBAR has write access to the Secure instance of the register disabled when the CP15SDISABLE signal is asserted HIGH.
+VBAR has write access to the Secure copy of the register disabled when the CP15SDISABLE signal is asserted HIGH.